 Whether you’ve considered teaching English in Korea at the recommendation of a friend, or are coming here without much of an opinion either way, I think you’ll find the next few paragraphs valuable.
 Certainly, teaching English abroad is a great way to get out of any life rut you might be in!

 My Past as an English Teacher in China

 Teaching English in Asia quite literally changed my life.
 It began in November 2009, when I flew to Shanghai after nearly a year on unemployment benefits—I had been a casualty of the Great Recession, for those of you old enough to remember it.
 Although I was reasonably good at my job (I taught adults, which made it a lot easier), I knew it was a means and not an end.
 Doing so allowed me not only to survive the financial crisis, but to vault out of it into a much better position.

-If you’re considering teaching English overseas now, whether to escape outbreaks of Covid-19 in your home country or the economic ruin they’ve left in their wake, my advice is simple: Do it.
+If you’re considering teaching English overseas now, no matter the motivation, my advice is simple: Do it.
 Don’t look back, but don’t rest on your laurels either.
 Part of the reason I was able to parlay an ESL gig into a popular travel blog after just eight months in China was that I used my off days to built my resume (and discipline) as a writer.
 Whatever your desired next step is, work toward it when others are sleeping.

 Popular Asia Destinations for English Teachers

 I can tell you, from experience, that teaching English in China is a double-edged sword.
 This was true, even before the Communist nation unleashed the Wuhan Coronavirus on the world, imprisoned Uighur Muslims in concentration camps and reneged on its promises to Hong Kong.
 If you do decide to teach in China anyway, move to a major city—and install a VPN!